-Crispy on the outside, fluffy on the inside, this beautiful no knead rosemary focaccia bread is super easy to make and deliciously addictive.
-Perfect for serving alongside this tasty carrot turmeric soup, our popular easy creamy hummus, or even just extra virgin olive oil!
-Gluten-free and vegan too.
+Crispy on the outside, fluffy on the inside, this beautiful gluten-free focaccia bread is super easy to make and deliciously addictive.
+This Italian rosemary focaccia is the perfect table bread for accompanying this tasty carrot turmeric soup or this creamy pumpkin soup.
+It’s also amazing as an appetizer with our popular easy creamy hummus, or even just with extra virgin olive oil!
+Gluten-free, dairy-free, and vegan too.

 - 1 cup warm water (between 105F to 115F)